Schinzel/aws-utils/README.md

 # aws-utils
 More intuitive and concise code for AWS S3 operations.

-Add the following lines to a .env file in project root where the Y:es and Y:es are replaced with the actual keys.:
+Add the following lines to a `.env` file in project root.
+The Y:es and Y:es are replaced with the actual keys.

 ```
 AWS_ACCESS_KEY=XXXX